 So you’re planning on converting your garage into living space as an addition to your house?
-All kinds of people are doing so as it’s not only a fun and exciting project, but can add a great amount of character to your home.
+More and more people are doing so as it’s not only a fun and exciting project, but can add a great amount of character to your home.
 Of course a project like this requires a good deal of preparation.
-Though we can’t turn you into the ultimate handyman, we can help you prepare to tackle the project by making sure you can weigh all of your garage air conditioner options.
+Though we can’t turn you into the ultimate handyman, we can help you prepare to take on the task by making sure you can weigh all of your garage air conditioner options.

-Besides the entertainment for the game room or man cave you might be building, you need to think about an air conditioner as one of your top priorities.
-Without it, your new room figures to be a lot less fun to be in during warmer months.
-There are a few options to think about when determining what kind of air conditioner is the best choice for your converted garage.
+Besides the fun stuff for the game room or man cave you might be building, you need to consider an air conditioner as one of your top priorities.
+Without it, your new room figures to be a lot less fun to utilize during warmer months.
+There are a few options to consider when determining what kind of air conditioner is the best choice for your converted garage.

 - Install a ductless air conditioner, also known as a mini-split system.
 This type of air conditioner runs on its own condenser that’s installed right outside the garage.
 The indoor AC mounts to the wall near the ceiling.
-A mini-split system is also a type of packaged HVAC system, which allows you to get an air conditioning system that can handle your heating needs in the winter months as well.
+A mini-split system is also a unique kind of packaged HVAC system, which allows you to get an air conditioning system that can handle your heating needs in the cold months as well.

 - Purchase a window air conditioner.
-If connecting an existing duct is not a possibility and there isn’t that much space to cool, this could be a good solution.
-However, there are some downsides to this method.
+If connecting an existing duct is not an option and there isn’t that much space to cool, this could be a good solution.
+However, there are a few downsides to this method.
 It is not the most efficient for evenly distributing air, and is not the most efficient for energy usage.
-If there is not already a window, a window air conditioner will leave a big hole in your wall that could look inviting to a determined thief.
+If there is not an existing window, a window air conditioner will leave a big hole in your wall that could look inviting to a determined thief.

 If you’re ready to get going on your garage conversion project, make sure your air conditioner needs are properly met.
-After all, an extension of your house should feel just as comfortable as every other room.
-Give the professionals at Church Services a call at or schedule an appointment online today.
+After all, an addition to your house should feel just as comfortable as every other room.
+Give the professionals at Church Services a call at 713-396-3760 or schedule an appointment online today.